Icksir/jwt-auth-chatbot/README.md

 ## Credits

 Project idea by [Coding Crash Courses](https://www.youtube.com/@codingcrashcourses8533).
-I replicated this to learn.
+I used his project as a base for this one.